Saetas de Oro

 Club Deportivo Saetas de Oro (sometimes referred as Saetas de Oro) is a Peruvian football club, playing in the city of La Joya, Arequipa, Peru.

 History

 The Club Saetas de Oro was founded on April 2, 1975.

-In 2011 Copa Perú, the club classified to the Regional Stage, but was eliminated by Unión Minas de Orcopampa in the Semifinals.
+In 2011 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Unión Minas de Orcopampa in the Semifinals.

-In 2012 Copa Perú, the club classified to the Departamental Stage, but was eliminated by Atlético Mollendo.
+In 2012 Copa Perú, the club qualified to the Departamental Stage, but was eliminated by Atlético Mollendo.

-In 2013 Copa Perú, the club classified to the National Stage, but was eliminated by San Simón in the Quarterfinals.
+In 2013 Copa Perú, the club qualified to the National Stage, but was eliminated by San Simón in the Quarterfinals.

-In 2016 Copa Perú, the club classified to the Provincial Stage, but was eliminated by Binacional.
+In 2016 Copa Perú, the club qualified to the Provincial Stage, but was eliminated by Binacional.

-In 2017 Copa Perú, the club classified to the Provincial Stage, but was eliminated in the Cuadrangular Final.
+In 2017 Copa Perú, the club qualified to the Provincial Stage, but was eliminated in the Cuadrangular Final.